sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 .. code-block:: bash

     laptop$ scp /PATH-TO-P12-FILE/browsercert.p12 homer@ui.grid.sara.nl:~/.globus  # replace "homer" with your username!

+If you exported your certificate from the UI browser, you can omit this step.

 * Convert the ``.p12`` file to the PEM format.
-For this you need two commands; one to extract the key, and one to extract your certificate.
+For this you need two commands; a) one to extract the key, and b) one to extract your certificate.

-To extract your key, run:
+a) Extract your key, run:

 .. code-block:: bash